 Wildlife Biology Major: Information and Requirements

-Wildlife biology majors study the behavior, diseases and life processes of animals.
-They collect and analyze biological data to determine the effects of water and land use on animal populations.
-Wildlife biologists may spend a significant amount of time outside conducting field studies, as well as many hours in an office writing up reports.
+Wildlife biologists study the behavior, diseases and life processes of animals.
+They collect and examine biological data to determine the effects of water and land use on animal populations.
+Wildlife biologists may spend a significant amount of time outdoors conducting field studies, as well as many hours in an office analyzing research findings and writing up reports.

 Wildlife biology majors typically have the option of focusing their studies in either land or aquatic animals.
 Students take classes in physics, chemistry, calculus and statistics, as well as a variety of biology subjects.
 Major courses include: